thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 * <b>Schema :</b> In order to get a model as accurate as possible we have to do some cleaning of the data.
 <img src="images/aml/07-aml-studio.PNG" height= 400>

-1. Check if an Integer type is used for any numeric field
+1. Check if an Integer type is used for any numeric field ()

-2. Uncheck the date fields that we will not use in the model. (`BILLINGDOCUMENTDATE`, `PAYMENTDATE`)
+2. Uncheck the date fields (`BILLINGDOCUMENTDATE`, `PAYMENTDATE`) (We will not use these in our the model.)
 <img src="images/aml/08-aml-studio.PNG" height= 400>

 3. Uncheck the fields that do not contain any data or which are not relevant for the forecast.
 Eg. `SALESDOCUMENT`, `SALESGROUP`, `SALESOFFICE`